Belly Fat? Here’s What To Avoid

 These foods can raise your triglycerides, increase your insulin sensitivity, and increase fat in your midsection.

-The more you light up, the more fat you store in your stomach, as opposed to your hips and thighs.
+The more you smoke then the more fat you store in your stomach, as opposed to your hips and thighs.

 Not moving enough